rjhern37/Rays-website/README.md

 https://github.com/rjhern37/rays-website

 ## Description
 This is my personal portfolio I have built with HTML, CSS, and JS.
+The purpose of this project was to showcase my skills by making a portfolio with the most basic of technologies.
 Please take a look and let me know what you think!
 I was able to make this portfolio with the help of Traversy Media & Dennis Invy.

 ## Table of Contents
 * [Installation](#installation)